gaqzi/django-emoji/README.rst

 The Python class ``Emoji`` is a singleton and will return the same instance between instantiations.
-On load Emoji will load the name of all the emjis and their unicode equivalents into memory.
+On load Emoji will load the name of all the emojis and their unicode equivalents into memory.

 =================================================== ============================================
                Call                                  Description